Garage Door Replacement Cost

 Roller Garage Doors

-What Are They? - Roller doors are made up of horizontal slats that roll up into a compact box above the opening.
+What Are They? - A roller door is made up of horizontal slats that roll up into a compact box above the opening.
+Unlike an up-and-over door, a roller door doesn't need the same front clearance, which makes it a practical choice for short driveways.

 Pros